-International Women’s Day, taking place on Monday 8 March this year, celebrates the social, economic, cultural and political achievements of women and marks a call to action for accelerating gender parity.
+International Women’s Day, taking place on 8 March, celebrates the social, economic, cultural and political achievements of women and marks a call to action for accelerating gender parity.

 The global day was first celebrated on 19 March 1911, emerging from the activities of labour movements at the turn of the 20th century in North America and across Europe.
 It was officially recognised by the United Nations in 1977.